BewoHQ/data/README.md

-# data
+# Bewo Data
-Bewo's data repository
+This repo contains data that required for Bewo